 Estate gifts to the college can be structured to provide income streams immediately.
-Bequests, charitable gift annuities, charitable lead trusts, charitable remainder trusts and pooled income funds are all types of planned gifts.
+Bequests, charitable gift annuities, charitable lead trusts and charitable remainder trusts are all types of planned gifts.
 You may also name the College of Computer, Mathematical, and Natural Sciences as a beneficiary of an IRA, 401k, or insurance policy.
 The University of Maryland has people in the Office of Planned Giving that can work with you and your financial advisor to maximize the benefits to you and the college.

 Please contact your financial and tax professionals to further discuss which option best suits your needs.

 Giving to the College of Computer, Mathematical, and Natural Sciences should be a joyful experience.
 The college is committed to reaching out to all alumni and friends with an interest in building our programs and helping our amazing students.
 There are many, many ways to get involved beyond giving a gift of money.
 For example, many alumni donors play an active and very positive role in the lives of their scholarship recipients by serving as mentors and in other leadership capacities.